SteevenBrunner/FollowUp/README.md

 # README #

-Application made by a small team of student developper during a Hackaton for health
+Native android application made by me with 2 other IT students during a Hackaton for health (in less than 48h)

 The purpose is to make the following of the "pill taking" easier for the girls